gruntjs/grunt-contrib-stylus/README.md

 Import given stylus packages into every compiled `.styl` file, as if you wrote `@import '...'` in every single one of said files.

+###### include css
+Type: `Boolean` Default: false

+When including a css file in your app.styl by using @import "style.css", by default it will not include the full script, use `true` to compile into one script. ( NOTICE: the object key contains a space )
 ### Examples

 ```js